 Showing mouse clicks

-The mouse pointer always shows up in screen recordings so how cool would it be if there were visual cues for button presses in your video?
-No problem, simply tick Show Mouse Clicks from the Options menu if you’d like to create a screen recording in such a way that any mouse clicks you make during the session appear as circles in the video.
+The mouse pointer always shows up in screen recordings, but you can have it replaced with visual cues for button presses.
+Just tick Show Mouse Clicks from the Options menu—any mouse clicks you make during the screen-recording session will appear as animated circles in your video.

 Remembering last selection

-If Remember Last Selection is checked in the Options menu, clicking the icons for screenshotting a selected portion of the screen or recording parts of the screen will automatically load your previously made screen selection.
-This is especially useful when taking multiple screenshots of the same dynamic area in sequence, like a YouTube window.
+If Remember Last Selection is checked in the Options menu, clicking the icons for screenshotting the selected portion of the screen or recording parts of the screen will automatically load your previously made screen selection.
+This is especially useful when taking multiple screenshots in sequence of the same dynamic area, like a YouTube window.

 Selecting audio source

-The new interface and workflow in macOS Mojave let you take a screenshot of the entire screen, the selected window or the user-defined portion of the screen.
+The new interface and workflow in macOS Mojave let you screenshot the entire screen, the selected window or the user-defined portion of the screen.